-Earlier this year over Easter I created a copycat recipe for my favorite childhood treat… Reese’s peanut butter eggs.
+Earlier this year over Easter I created a copycat recipe for my favorite childhood treat… Reese’s Peanut Butter Eggs.
 I always wondered why they only came out only once a year.
 Just, why?!
 Obviously that needed to change so I gathered healthier substitutions (and much fewer ingredients to be honest) than the “junk-filled” recipe called for and made my own!
-It tastes much better in my opinion, and basically melts in your mouth.
+They taste much better in my opinion, and basically melt in your mouth.

 Plus now, it’s an any-time-of-year treat 😉 And something I always try and keep stocked in the fridge.